gwizdala/gwizdala.github.io/content/posts/google-slides-presentation-generator.md

 ## Add the Trigger

 Once your scripts are imported we’ll want to add our trigger so that the generator runs every time a new Form response is submitted.
 To do so, head to the “Main” file and run the function `attachTrigger`.
-You’ll be prompted to authorize a series of permissions that let you clone the template to a folder, modify the cloned template, update the generator sheet, and send a success/failure email.
+You’ll be prompted to authorize a series of permissions that let you clone the template to a folder, modify the cloned template, update the generator sheet, and send a success/failure email. **Only run this trigger once.**

 ![A screenshot of the "attachTrigger" script being run from the "Main.gs" file within the Apps Script Editor](../images/google-slides-presentation-generator/script-run-trigger.png)
 *Running the Trigger*